cslant/lamp-docker/README.md

 :whale: This is a simple Docker Compose workflow that sets up a LAMP network of containers for local development.
 This also allows customizing the optional PHP version :elephant:

+This configuration can be used for any PHP project (Laravel, Yii, CodeIgniter, Pure PHP, etc.) :tada:

 > Other docker config: [LEMP Stack (Nginx, PHP, MariaDB, Redis)](https://github.com/tanhongit/lemp-docker.git) :whale:

 ## Configuration requirements